A quantum expectation identity: Applications to statistical mechanics: Introduction

-The above suggests the following reflection: \textit{Are the FD-like identities (Ehrenfest theorem, thermodynamical FDT, etc.) physical relationships or, on the contrary, are only straightforward applications of the Bayesian reasoning to quantum statistical mechanics?} \cite{quantum_probabilities,quantum_mechanics_quantum_information,causally_neutral_bayesian,qbism_locality}.
+The above suggests the following reflection: \textit{Are the aforementioned theorems (Ehrenfest theorem, thermodynamical FDT, etc.) physical relationships or, on the contrary, are only straightforward applications of the Bayesian reasoning to quantum statistical mechanics?} \cite{quantum_probabilities,quantum_mechanics_quantum_information,causally_neutral_bayesian,qbism_locality}.
 Without giving a definitive answer, we, at least, will seed the question.

-This article is organized as follows: Section \ref{derivation_section} is devoted to the derivation of the quantum-FDT (Q-FDT).
-In Section \ref{hellmann-feynman} we review the Hellmann-Feynman theorem as a particular case of the Q-FDT, alluding to its importance in quantum chemistry.
-Section \ref{canonical_grand-canonical_section} is dedicated to review applications of Q-FDT to the canonical and grand canonical models from statistical mechanics.
-Section \ref{ehrenfest_section} provides a view of the Ehrenfest theorem from our Q-FDT.
-At last Section \ref{generalized_section} is devoted to the generalized FD identities coming from a MaxEnt density matrix.
+This article is organized as follows: Section \ref{derivation_section} is devoted to the statement of the theorem and the corresponding proof of our QEI.
+In Section \ref{hellmann-feynman} we review the Hellmann-Feynman theorem as a particular case of our quantum identity, alluding to its importance in quantum chemistry and molecular physics.
+Section \ref{ehrenfest_section} provides a view of the Ehrenfest theorem from our QEI.
+Section \ref{canonical_grand-canonical_section} is dedicated to reviewing applications to the canonical and grand canonical models of quantum statistical mechanics.
+In Section \ref{purity_section} we show a novel application of the QEI in the context of quantum information theory when obtaining differential equations for the quantum purity from our QEI.
+At last Section \ref{generalized_section} is devoted to the generalized quantum identities coming from a MaxEnt density matrix.

 A remark about the notation: in this work we use the symbol $\ln$ for the natural logarithm of a scalar function, and the symbol $\log$ for the natural logarithm of an operator.
 The circumflex accent or \textit{hat} over a symbol $A$, namely $\hat{A}$, denotes an operator on the underlying Hilbert space, as is customary in the quantum chemistry and chemical physics literature \cite{levine}.